 Digital Pedagogy Specialist

-Pamela is a historian of theatre design history whose current research focuses on European court performances during the sixteenth and seventeenth centuries.
+Pamela Thielman is a historian of theatre design whose current research focuses on sixteenth and seventeenth-century European performance.
 In addition to a Ph.D. in Theatre and Performance from The Graduate Center, CUNY, she holds an M.F.A. in Dramaturgy and Script Development from Columbia University School of the Arts and a B.A. in Drama from New York University.
-Other areas of research and teaching interest include open resources, accessible design, dramaturgy, translation theory and practice, and cross/inter/trans-cultural encounters in the arts.
-In addition to her work at the CTL, she teaches in the Communication Studies department at Baruch College and the Theater Department at Eugene Lang College of Liberal Arts.
+Other areas of research and teaching interest include translation theory and practice, new-play dramaturgy, and cross/inter/trans-cultural encounters in the arts.
+In addition to her work at the CTL, she teaches in the Communication Studies Department at Baruch College and the Theater Department at Eugene Lang College of Liberal Arts.

-Projects I’ve contributed to: Open Educational Resources seminar, TeachOER, Fostering Student Engagement Seminar, COVID-19 Student Experience Survey, Open-Source Digital Tools Seminar, CUNY 1969
+Projects I’ve contributed to: Open Educational Resources Initiative, TeachOER, Fostering Student Engagement Seminar, Student Experience Survey, Open-Source Digital Tools Seminar, CUNY 1969

-Ask me about: Open Educational Resources, open-source digital tools, copyright, accessibility, information design, teaching with primary source materials, student presentations, theatre, art history, true crime podcasts.
+Ask me about: Open Educational Resources (OER), open-source digital tools, copyright and Creative Commons licenses, accessibility, information design, teaching with archives and historical materials, oral presentations, true crime podcasts